• Home

 By tracking these KPIs monthly, you can see what’s working, what needs improvement, and where to double down.
 Medical SEO is a long-term game, but when you measure and adjust, it becomes a predictable growth engine for your practice.

-In the next section, we’ll look at real-world examples of medical SEO success stories — including how one clinic boosted patient bookings by 200%.
+In the next section, we’ll look at real-world examples of medical SEO success stories — including how one clinic boosted patient bookings by 200% with Medical SEO for clinics.

 Monthly Bookings: Before vs After SEO